A History of Service

 Very little is known of Pinole’s law enforcement history from 1868 to1903; however when the Town of Pinole was incorporated in 1903, we find the first reference to the town’s law enforcement.
 The first Town of Pinole minutes, a 1903 document, record a motion made that the Town “Marshall be allowed dollars to purchase a pistol, badge, and outfit.”
 Although other historical records refer to Pinole’s early law enforcement officers as Constables, the Town of Pinole minutes refer to them as Marshals.

-The first Marshal of the newly incorporated Town of Pinole, John Collins, operated the Klondike Saloon, named after the 1897 Klondike gold rush, and the saloon still stands at 612 Tennent Avenue, which is a few blocks away from Pinole’s once grand seaport and the current Bayfront Park.
-The port served as a main supply location for the Town and a stopover for travelers moving up the coast for the gold rush.
+The first Marshal of the newly incorporated Town of Pinole, John Collins, operated the Klondike Saloon, named after the 1897 Klondike gold rush, and the saloon still stands at 612 Tennent Avenue.

 In 1926 a municipal building was erected which housed Pinole’s first one cell jail and it was during this period Pinole’s first law enforcement officer was killed in the line-of-duty.
-On September 26, 1929, the Rodeo branch of the Bank of Pinole was robbed by the infamous Fleagle gang, one of whom was armed with a Colt Thompson submachine gun.
+On September 26, 1929, the Rodeo branch of the Bank of Pinole was robbed by the infamous Fleagle gang.
 Constable Arthur McDonald was working bank security when the robbery occurred.
 A gunfight ensued, which left Constable McDonald dead and one robber wounded.
-The robbers got away after fleeing through Pinole Valley and pushing the getaway car over a cliff in the Berkeley Hills.

 In 1964, with the annual Fiesta Del Pinole events, the City contracted Mr. Harvey, a long-time Pinole resident and artist to create a city seal.
 The Pinole City Council was so impressed with his work it was used to create Pinole’s current police patch with its trademark Native-American.
 The patch was initially placed on the tan uniform; however the tan uniform was replaced with the navy blue uniform around 1969.

 In 1971, the Pinole Police Department moved from the 1926 municipal building into a 2000 square foot temporary building to accommodate the growing police department.
-Returning Vietnam veterans often found work as Police Officers in the Bay Area and the Pinole Police hired several veterans.
-The Pinole Police Department hired its first African American Police Officer during this period.
+Returning Vietnam veterans often found work as Police Officers in the Bay Area and the department hired its first African American Police Officer during this period.

 On August 16, 1975, several gang fights broke out during the Fiesta Del Pinole celebration at the four corners area of Pinole.
 The Pinole Police Officers and reserve officers who were on duty were quickly surrounded and attacked.
 Police officers from all over West Contra Costa County responded to control the mob of over 500 people.
 The second day of the celebration also saw riotous fights.
 As a result the City of Pinole never held a Fiesta Del Pinole celebration again.

 On May 3, 1980 the City of Pinole lost its third officer in the line of duty.
-Officer Floyd “Bernie” Harold Swartz, a military veteran, was hired during the tumultuous 1970s.
-Officer Swartz and other officers were attempting to coax a murder suspect from a hiding spot, in dense weeds behind Dolores Court in Pinole, when the suspect opened fire.
-Officer Swartz was hit in the throat.
-Five hours later the suspect surrendered to officers.
+Officer Floyd “Bernie” Harold Swartz, a military veteran.
+Officer Swartz and other officers were attempting to coax a murder suspect from a hiding spot, in dense weeds behind Dolores Court in Pinole, when the suspect opened fire and Officer Swartz was hit in the throat.
 Tragically, Officer Swartz’ daughter, Amber Swartz, was kidnapped on June 3, 1988 and was never found.
 Officer Swartz’s wife, Kim, later founded the Amber Foundation for Missing Children in 1989.

 The Pinole Police Department continued to grow and change, and in 1985 the Police Department moved from the 1971 temporary building into the current Public Safety facility at 880 Tennent Avenue.
 The Police Department hired its first female police officers during this period, and the Department saw a consistent period of leadership with its longest running Chief of Police, Ted Barnes, who ran the Police Department from 1980-1999.